edulinq/autograder-server/docs/types.md

 Identifiers must only have letters, digits, periods, underscores, and hyphens.
 The non-alphanumeric characters cannot be repeated in a sequence (e.g. you can have two periods, just not in a row).
 Identifiers must start and end with alphanumeric characters.
+Identifiers are case insensitive (they are always stored in lower case).

 ### Email